Convergence Rate Analysis of LION: Introduction

 In this paper, we address this gap by providing a comprehensive convergence rate analysis of the LION optimizer in both constrained and unconstrained settings.
 Our analysis reveals critical insights into the convergence behavior of LION, identifying specific conditions under which it guarantees convergence.
-In the era of large language models, in which the problem dimension $d$ can be extremely high, understanding the impact of dimensionality on the performance and convergence behavior of optimization algorithms becomes increasingly important.
 We demonstrate that the convergence rate of LION under the gradient $\ell_1$ norm, expressed as \(\bO(\sqrt{d}K^{-1/4})\), where \(K\) is the number of iterations, not only exhibits the currently optimal dependency on the problem dimension but also tightly matches the theoretical lower bounds established for nonconvex stochastic optimization algorithms on the number of iterations.
-Given that the theoretical lower bound measures by the gradient $\ell_2$ norm, we conduct extensive experiments to confirm that the gradient \(\ell_1/\ell_2\) norm ratio aligns with \(\Theta(\sqrt{d})\), thereby substantiating that our convergence rate aligns well with the theoretical lower bound concerning \(d\) in an empirical context.
+Given that the classical lower bound is measured by the gradient $\ell_2$ norm, we conduct extensive experiments to confirm that the gradient \(\ell_1/\ell_2\) norm ratio aligns with \(\Theta(\sqrt{d})\), thereby substantiating that our convergence rate aligns well with the theoretical lower bound concerning \(d\) in an empirical context.

 Our findings provide an in-depth view of LION's convergence properties, enhancing its theoretical understanding and paving the way for more informed and reliable applications in practical deep learning scenarios.